 Onion Kheer To Boti Masala: Have You Tried These Hyderabadi Dishes?

 Anokhi Kheer - Jewel Of Nizam

-Anokhi Kheer (or Onion Kheer) is made from onions and the first time we've tasted it, this is what ran in our heads — errr...is this a sweet version of biryani?
-Made from white onions (instead of rice), this kheer is a blast of unexpecting flavours in your mouth.
+Anokhi Kheer (or Onion Kheer) is made from onions and the first time we tasted it, this is what ran in our heads — errr...is this a sweet version of biryani?
+Made from white onions (instead of rice), this kheer is a blast of unexpected flavours in your mouth.
 And nope, like onions, it doesn't bear a biting flavour, which is what makes it interesting.
-Considered as a lost recipe, not many restaurants serve these.
-While we've sampled this dish from a couple of home chefs, you can easily find it in Jewel Of Nizam.
+Considered a lost recipe, not many restaurants serve this.
+While we've sampled this dish from a couple of home chefs, we love the one they serve at Jewel Of Nizam the most.